Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education Resource #3: Printrbot

 Back in 2014, one of the original and consistently open desktop 3D printer developers, Printrbot initiated its own 3D printing learning center.
-On this basis, Printrbot took a different approach from the beginning and started crowdsourcing educational materials from people working on the frontline — in classrooms, colleges, after-school programs, and maker spaces — to produce open and public resources that can benefit everyone.
+On this basis, Printrbot took a different approach from the beginning and started crowdsourcing 3D printing educational materials from people working on the frontline — in classrooms, colleges, after-school programs, and maker spaces — to produce open and public resources that can benefit everyone.
 Printrbot created a learning portal that is fully open access and hardware neutral.

 Website: Printrbot’s 3D Printing Learning Center.